Archdiocese of St. Louis: 1990 to 2000

 In 1990, with Sister Mary Ann Eckhoff and businessman Robert A. Brooks, May co-founded the Today and Tomorrow Educational Foundation.
 Due to health reasons, May retired in 1992.

 In 1994, John Paul II named Bishop Justin Rigali from the Roman Curia as the seventh archbishop of St. Louis.
 During his tenure at St. Louis, Rigali visited every Catholic high school in the archdiocese.
-However, Rigali opposed collective bargaining by teachers and their efforts to unionize.
-Rigali was widely credited as an able administrator and effective fundraiser, although observers said that his popularity dimmed as his tenure continued.
+Rigali opposed collective bargaining by teachers and their efforts to unionize.
+Rigali was widely credited as an able administrator and effective fundraiser, if not popular with all.

 In January 1999, Rigali hosted the visit of John Paul II to St. Louis.
 The pope reportedly decided to visit the archdiocese because of his longtime close friendship with Rigali.
 According to a St. Louis Business Journal in 2000, Rigali brought financial stability to the St. Louis Archdiocese.